U.S. Relations With Guinea-Bissau

 More information about Guinea-Bissau is available on the Guinea-Bissau Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Guinea-Bissau in 1975, following its independence from Portugal.
-Newly elected President Jose Mario Vaz assumed power in June 2014 after fair and free elections.
+President Jose Mario Vaz assumed power in June 2014 after fair and free elections.
 Vaz’s inauguration ended a civilian Transitional Government that emerged in the wake of a coup in April 2012.
-While the United States is expanding its programs and presence in the country as a statement of our support for the elected government, optimism remains guarded as the country has seen a mix of coups, attempted coups, civil war, assassinations, and democratic elections.
+The United States is expanding its programs and presence in the country as a statement of our support for the elected president, government, and National Assembly.

 There is no U.S. embassy in Guinea-Bissau.
 All official U.S. contact with Guinea-Bissau is handled by the U.S. embassy in Senegal.
 Local employees staff the U.S. Liaison Office in Bissau, and U.S. diplomats from the embassy in Dakar travel frequently to Bissau.

 U.S. Assistance to Guinea-Bissau

-The United States is in the process of engaging with Guinea-Bissau. -.
+The United States is in the process of engaging with Guinea-Bissau.
 Following Vaz’s inauguration, the United States lifted restrictions on foreign assistance to Guinea-Bissau, which had been in place since shortly after the April 2012 coup.
-The United States’ top priorities in Guinea-Bissau are to promote security sector reform, combat drug trafficking, prevent an outbreak of Ebola and other infectious diseases, and implement multi-sector reforms, which would spur investment, sustainable development, and poverty reduction.
+The United States’ top priorities in Guinea-Bissau are to promote security sector reform, combat drug trafficking, prevent infectious disease, and implement multi-sector reforms, which would spur investment, sustainable development, and poverty reduction.

 Bilateral Economic Relations